jayclees/framework-docs/resource/template/docs/md/getting-started.md

 This will boot up three services:

-- The `app` service, which will run your app server and `.rs` file watchers for automatic compilation.
+- The `app` service, which will run your app server watch your `.rs` files, and the `resource/template` directory for auto compile/auto reload.
 - The `nginx` service, which will proxy requests to your `app` service.
-This is because Sturdy does not handle serving static assets such as `yourdomain.com/robots.txt` (which will be in `my-project/public` directory).
+This is because Sturdy does not handle serving static assets such as `example.com/robots.txt` (which will be in `my-project/public` directory).
 - The `node` service, which will run `vite` to handle front-end asset bundling, and reloading the client browser when any change is made to front-end or back-end files.

 Next you will need to find the IP address of the Nginx container.
 This is usually one of: